lokeshchdhry/QEUtility-Node/README.md

     -h, --help       output usage information
     -c, --component  Clone the component [sdk, npm, cli]
 ```
-Clone will also modify the `coinfig` file with the necessary changes.
+Clone will also modify the `config` file with the necessary changes.

 **2. Build command:**
 ```